MudassirIsra/fire-n-smoke/README.md

 python server.py
 ```
 # woker.py
 Set_jobs will automatically run this fill.
-It takes feed from the camera. pass the input to server.py. takers prediction from server.py.
+It takes feed from the camera pass the input to server.py. takers prediction from server.py.
 Saves the predicted events image, JSON, and video in a folder "final_videos_images".
 # post_job.py
 This file will upload the event to the dashboard
 ```